objectvault/build/README.md

 ```

 3. (On 1st Use) Create Database on DB Server(s)
+  * Use schema.sql
+    * This creates the database and all required tables

 4. (On 1st Use) Load Initial Data into Shard 0.
+  * Use startup-data.sql
   * This adds:
     1. System Administrator (admin, password adminADMIN)
     2. System Organization (system)
     3. Basic Template for Objects

-Currently, initializing the database servers, has to be done by hand (i.e. you have to connect to the DB servers, one by one, and execute the SQL scripts).
+Currently, initializing the database servers, ***has to be done by hand*** (i.e. you have to connect to the DB servers, one by one, and execute the SQL scripts).

 The SQL files are in the directory init/mariadb

 ## Notes for 1st Application Use